petitalb/documentation/json-exchange-format.md

 ## Details request and response formats

 These formats are similar to those defined in the Federated Recommender section.
+These formats are refered to as QF3 and RF3.